Build strength and flexibility using the extra support that the water provides.

 A gentle but powerful form of flowing movement.

-Cycle interesting safe routes in Edinburgh and East Lothian.
+Cycle interesting safer routes in Edinburgh and East Lothian.

-The Walk in the Park initiative is going ahead, albeit as a kind of pilot, or trial ‘run’.
-At least two committee members or volunteers will be at the meeting points.
+The Walk in the Park initiative is going well and has proved popular.
+At least two committee members or volunteers are at the meeting points.
 There will be options for medium paced or slower paced walks, so that everyone can walk at a pace that suits.
-The first three dates/places are: Tues 12th October 10.30 Inverleith Park (gate opposite the west entrance to Botanics) Thurs 28 October 10.30 Meadows (JawBone Walk entrance on Melville Drive) Mon 29 November 10.30 (Hermitage of Braid Cafe) The walks will be relatively informal.
+The next dates/places are: Mon 27June 10.30 (start point: Saughton Rose Garden café/takeaway kiosk in courtyard, EH11 3HP) Mon 23 May 10.30 (start point: entrance to ASDA Leith Superstore, 2 Sandpiper Drive, EH6 6NX) Mon 25 April 10.30 (start point: Lauriston Castle car park, 2 Cramond Rd S, Edinburgh EH4 6AD) The walks are relatively informal.
 We know that Parkinson’s can put paid to the best of plans, when an ‘off day’ happens.
 We wanted to have an activity where people are very welcome to just turn up on the day.
 No need to register in advance, and worry if on the day they don’t feel able to come along.
 The walks are open to People with Parkinson’s and their supporters.
 We look forward to enjoying good company, some exercise and fresh air.
-Suffice to say as we are in autumn, please wear suitable clothing and footwear!
-We will typically end the walk close to somewhere that people can go for a tea or coffee somewhere close to the park.
-(We have completed a risk assessment, and so are ready to begin.
-We will of course adhere to any current guidelines in relation to Covid-19)
+Please wear suitable clothing and footwear.
+We will typically end the walk close to somewhere that people can go for a tea or coffee close to the park.

 Enhance cognitive as well as physical states.